The frequently asked questions about the Federal Learning Account (FLA) and the individual learning account

 The idea behind the FLA is to make tracking training courses and managing training rights simpler and more transparent.
 This ensures that employers and employees alike are better informed.

-1) Who needs to register in the FLA?
+1) Who needs to fill in the FLA or keep an individual learning account?

-3) Which types of training courses are eligible for the FLA?
+3) Which types of training courses are eligible for the FLA or the individual learning account?

-The law specifies that both formal and informal training related to the work or the job itself need to be registered.
+The law specifies that both formal and informal training courses relating to the work or the job itself need to be registered.
 Exactly what does ‘informal training’ mean?

 Example: are in-house training sessions on sales techniques or how to present competitive analyses to be considered informal training?

-As the law regulates the employer-employee relationship, the Administration considers that the training courses must therefore be related to the exercise of an occupational activity and aim to transfer knowledge and advance workers’ skills (= learning purposes).
+As the law regulates the employer-employee relationship, the Administration considers that the training courses must therefore be related to the exercise of an occupational activity and aimed at advancing the transfer of knowledge and workers’ skills (= learning purposes).

-So ask yourself whether these presentations or informative sessions ensure:
+So you need to ask yourself whether these presentations or informative sessions ensure:

 - knowledge transfer;